fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/individual12.png" width="600" %}

 {% include markup/yellow %}
 If you look closely at the 3D figure, you can see that the sensors located at T7 and T8 are tilted to the front.
-This is due to them being placed on the flank of the bump caused by the low resolution ear.
-Furthermore, the sound-isolating headphones used during the MRI scan caused some indentation of the cheeks.
+This is due to them being placed on the flank of the bump caused by the (low resolution) ear.
+Furthermore, the sound-isolating headphones used during the MRI scan caused some indentation on the cheeks.
 For now we leave it like this, but in part 3 you will learn how to optimize the sensor orientations.
 {% include markup/end %}

 If we are (for now) happy with the sensor distribution, we can export all geometrical objects to STL files for postprocessing, which is explained in part 4.